 I can teach any quilt I’ve made, if given a heads up so I can write up the pattern or organize class materials; kit fees will be based on materials needed and patterns to be purchased.
 I use all techniques, so can offer classes in Appliqué, English Paper Piecing (a personal favorite), traditional patchwork, modern patchwork, wool work, and embroidery.
 I am a generalist, and enjoy the process of creating with cloth.
 The classes below are loosely grouped.

-Sol LeWitt’s Patchwork Primer: This is a fun quilt to do with a fat quarter stack from one designer: it is good quilt to put together quickly, yet it has great impact.
+This is a fun quilt to do with a fat quarter stack from one designer: it is good quilt to put together quickly, yet it has great impact.
 It finishes at 47″ square.
+Pattern fee $10.00; supply list available when class is selected.

-City Streets is a pattern that can have a modern look, or can be used for gifting at a baby shower (see below).
+This pattern can have a modern look, or can be used for gifting at a baby shower (see below).
 It comes together quickly and can either be scrappy, or made from a fat quarter stack (as shown above).
+Pattern is available online at my PayHip shop.

 Alternatively, we can just make these quilts (Ladybird is shown, above) in a larger size, with no free-motion quilting included.
-Other possibilities are Rainbow Gardens, City Streets, Crossroads (Crossroads available after Sept.
-2020)
+Other possibilities are Rainbow Gardens, City Streets, and Crossroads.
+(See Quilt Index Tab, above)

 We discuss the impact of color and value in this quilt, and I will have several illustrations to show how changing the relative lightness/darkness can change the entire quilt’s look.
 This has great impact made in solids, but can be done in prints that read-as-solids as well.